BigEggTools/PowerMode/options/particles.md

 ## Particles Option

-The "Particles" page have all the settings related with the Particles.
+The "Particles" page have all the settings related with the *Particles*.

 ![Particles Option Pages](particles.jpg)